raystubbs/zero/README.md

 ## Organization
 - `zero.core` has all the essentials
 - `zero.extras.*` has optional QoL utilities
-  + Require `zero.extras.all` to pull everything into the build

 ## Examples
 Zero allows you to build native web components with a [Hiccup][hiccup]-like